 Finding a cost-effective way to overcome inefficiency and waste in your construction project processes does not need to be expensive.
-Mobile and cloud-based solutions offered on a pay-as-you-go basis can help businesses to add value without adding substantially to their cost base.
+Cloud-based solutions that give you the flexibility to choose products that best fit your business will help you add value without adding to their cost.

 In one of the world’s oldest industries, construction projects have been delivered for centuries without digital technologies.
 Architects, engineers, and constructors have constantly been using their brain power to devise new ways of designing and building.
 Even today, there will be many industry professionals whose first instincts will be to sketch things out using pencil and paper.
 And, particularly in the repair and maintenance sector, many small projects will still largely be undertaken by personnel armed with little more than a cellphone and a notebook.

 Lots of today’s construction personnel now in their 50s and 60s will recall working off drawings created by hand on drawing boards and preparing documentation using typewriters.
 However, since the 1980s, we have accelerated their production by investing in computer-aided design (CAD), adopting word-processing and email to speed up written communication.
 Calculators and spreadsheet software, in addition, have helped us improve the accuracy of our cost estimates and forecasts.

 In a geographically dispersed industry requiring people to travel frequently to different construction jobsites, a phone became vital for keeping in touch.